 Carolina Alzate Gouzy and Her Commitment to Agroecology and Community Building

-Carolina joined RAFI-USA in 2022 and wears several hats, focusing efforts on helping farmers access NRCS conservation funding, supporting the Farmers of Color Network team, and working with farmers in the U.S. Caribbean.
+Carolina joined RAFI in 2022 and wears several hats, focusing efforts on helping farmers access NRCS conservation funding, supporting the Farmers of Color Network team, and working with farmers in the U.S. Caribbean.
 Born in Chicago to Colombian parents, she lived there until she was four, after which her family moved back to Colombia.
 In a full-circle move, Carolina returned to Chicago in 2021 and currently lives there.
 “I am happy here.
-Living in Chicago has been a partner-based experience that I have enjoyed a lot, and while I miss my family in Colombia, I am enjoying a very special part of my other family: my wife, aunts, uncles, cousins, and amazing new friends.”
+Living in Chicago has been a partner-based experience that I have enjoyed a lot, and while I miss my family in Colombia — my parents, sisters, niece and nephew — I am enjoying a very special part of my other family: my wife, aunts, uncles, cousins, and amazing new friends.”

 She reflects back on what life was like as a youngster in Medellin, Colombia.
 “Colombia is an amazing and vibrant country,” Carolina says.
 “I was blessed growing up with my parents and my older sister who have dedicated their life to service, so I grew up integrating community work with our own family’s dynamics,” she continues.
 Her parents work in social and academic fields and they fully embrace that outlook into their own lives.
 “We Colombians are resilient people, and that is a result of positive as well as very negative aspects of our history.
 We have faced division and lived through what has never been recognized as a civil war, but in fact, has left us with much worse results than if it were an officially named war,” she adds.
 Medellin in the 1990s was considered the world´s most dangerous city.
 For her, that meant that somehow you normalize that as part of one’s landscape.
 “But I was privileged,” she says, “growing up in a middle-class family that could afford private schooling, so violence meant war on the TV and knowing that we lived with an imminent risk of bomb cars exploding anywhere in our city.”
 Today, Medellín is no longer known as the most violent city but as one of the most innovative because of the socially based urban planning that allows some of the most underserved neighborhoods access to public transportation and quality public spaces.
 “That is the Medellín I grew up, full of dichotomies, full of life,” she shares.